State Security Service of Georgia: Soviet era

+History

 Until 2015 the State Security Agency was an integral part of the MIA and its primary intelligence as well as counterintelligence component.
 In the fight against terrorism, however, Georgia lacked a uniform coordinated force as many law enforcement units and government agencies claimed counter terrorism as their area of responsibility, despite the fact a specialised and designated anti-terror unit had already existed for many years.
 In order to unify the efforts of all institutions, an interagency mechanism was established in 2014 that would operate as a joint task force subordinated to a crisis management council in the event of major terrorist attacks.
 Nonetheless, as a result of the rapidly increasing threat of international terrorism, the Georgian government decided to reinstate the State Security Service as a separate and independent agency and task it with priority counter terrorism related missions and activities.
 For this task the country's most elite counter terror unit has been transferred to the SSSG for all operative measures.